Innovator Program

 OVERVIEW

-The Early Career Faculty Innovator Program provides funding for faculty in the social, policy, and behavioral sciences to co-develop interdisciplinary and actionable research projects in partnership with scientists and engineers at the NSF National Center for Atmospheric Research (NSF NCAR) in Boulder, Colorado.
+The Faculty Innovator Program provides funding for faculty to co-develop interdisciplinary and actionable research projects in partnership with scientists and engineers at the NSF National Center for Atmospheric Research (NSF NCAR) in Boulder, Colorado.

-A primary goal of the Innovator Program is to address complex research problems by building partnerships between NSF NCAR scientists and early-career faculty.
-The Innovator Program supports faculty and their graduate student(s) for two years.
-Research themes that align with NSF NCAR strategic priorities are selected for each two-year cohort.
+A primary goal of the Innovator Program is to address complex research problems by building partnerships between NSF NCAR scientists and faculty.
+Research themes that align with NSF NCAR strategic priorities are selected for each cohort.

 PROGRAM STRUCTURE